 Philosophers have hitherto only interpreted the world in various ways; the point is to change it.
-That’s what I’ve been doing my whole life.
+That’s what I’ve been doing my whole life.– Kisho Kurokawa1

 Agricultural City by Kurokawa Plans

-It seems to me that there exist a city versus village concept with an emphasis toward cities.
-We say “the flow of agricultural population into cities” or “dispersion of urban population”.
-I am of the opinion that rural communities are cities whose means of production is agriculture.
+It seems to me that there exists a city versus village concept with an emphasis on cities.
+We say “the flow of agricultural population into cities” or “dispersion of urban population.”
+I believe that rural communities are cities whose means of production are in agriculture.

-The basic unit of the rural area of Japan is 500 m x 500 m community centered around a shrine, a grammar school and a temple.
-According to the proposed plan, roads, water services, electricity, monorails for work and other facilities are installed 4 meters above ground.
-This will enable common handling and administering of agricultural works.
+The basic unit of Japan’s rural area is a 500 m x 500 m community centered around a shrine, a grammar school, and a temple.
+According to the proposed plan, roads, water services, electricity, monorails for work, and other facilities are installed 4 meters above the ground.
+This will enable the common handling and administering of agricultural works.

-The basic housing unit (vide) is in the shape of a mushroom, a one to three storied structure with a wooden frame aluminium roof.
-The mushroom shaped house has a ferro-concrete facility shaft to which living quarters and other facilities are attached.
-Water, electricity and gas are provided as municipal facilities.
-The equipment shaft is the center of the mushroom structure as well as the equipment base which provide such architectural equipments as bathrooms, kitchen units, washbasins etc. The surrounding living area is a medium to facilitate circulation of architectural equipments.
+The basic housing unit (vide) is in the shape of a mushroom, a one to three-storied structure with a wooden frame aluminum roof.
+The mushroom-shaped house has a ferroconcrete facility shaft to which living quarters and other facilities are attached.
+Water, electricity, and gas are provided as municipal facilities.
+The equipment shaft is the center of the mushroom structure as well as the equipment base, which provides such architectural equipment as bathrooms, kitchen units, washbasins, etc. The surrounding living area is a medium to facilitate the circulation of architectural equipment.

 Natural growth of the agricultural city is provided by a grid system of streets containing the utility pipes underneath.While each of the square units composed of several households is autonomous, linking these units together creates a village.

-The living units multiply spontaneously without any hierarchy, gradually bringing the village into being as the traditional rural settlement has developed throughout Japanese history.
+The living units multiply spontaneously without any hierarchy, gradually bringing the village into being as the traditional rural settlement has developed throughout Japanese history.– Kisho Kurokawa1

 Agricultural City Image Gallery